Haruka Abe

-Haruka Abe is a Japanese actress.
+Haruka Abe (安部 春香, Abe Haruka) (born 8 January 1988) is a Japanese actress based in London.

 Life and career

 Born in Nerima, Tokyo, Abe grew up in Tokyo, London and New York.
+As a child, she trained at Gekidan Himawari, a children’s drama school in Tokyo.
 She trained at Rose Bruford College in South East London.

 She appeared in BBC's Ideal as Miko, and as Marti in Sleepydog's science-fiction TV series Slingers directed by Steve Barron.
-She also appeared in the video for Clean Bandit's song "Rather Be" which has gained over 713 million views on YouTube as of March 2023.
+She also appeared in the video for Clean Bandit's song "Rather Be" which has gained over 770 million views on YouTube as of August 2024.

 In 2018, she became the new speaking voice of Noodle from the virtual band Gorillaz.